Jeremy O’Day was named vice president of football operations & general manager on January 18, 2019.

 The former Roughriders offensive lineman moved into the front office after retiring as a player in February 2011, accepting the position of football operations co-ordinator.
-He spent the next four seasons as assistant general manager.
+In 2012 he was named assistant general manager, a position he held for the next four years.

-In his current role, O’Day assists in many day-to-day football operation activities, including player/roster evaluations, contract negotiations, and co-ordinating training camp, mini camps and free-agent camps.
-He also assists in the scouting of NFL, NCAA and U Sports games.
-As well, he played an active role in helping to design the Roughriders’ area at new Mosaic Stadium prior to the facility’s opening in 2017.
+In December of 2015, O’Day was named assistant vice president of football operations & administration under Chris Jones.
+In this role, O’Day led many day-to-day football operations activities, including player evaluations, contract negotiations, and co-ordinating training camp, mini camps and free-agent camps.
+He also participated in the scouting of NFL, NCAA and U Sports games.

 O’Day’s playing career in the CFL began in 1997, when he joined the Toronto Argonauts after a standout career at Edinboro University of Pennsylvania.
 He played two seasons with the Argos, winning a Grey Cup with them in 1997.